Esperanto symbols

-Esperanto symbols, primarily the Esperanto flag, have seen much consistency over the time of the language's existence (namely in the consistent usage of the colour green), though a few variations in exact flag patterning and symbology exist.
+Esperanto symbols, primarily the Esperanto flag, have seen much consistency over the time of Esperanto's existence (namely in the consistent usage of the colour green), though a few variations in exact flag patterning and symbology exist.

 The main flag of Esperanto, featuring the Verda Stelo ('Green Star'), was adopted in 1905 for use as a symbol of mutual recognition among Esperantists, and is used by most Esperantists.
-As an alternative to the flag, the jubilea simbolo ('jubilee symbol') has been more recently proposed (in 1987).
+As an alternative to the flag, the jubilea simbolo ('jubilee symbol') was proposed in 1987.